dougmercer/signified/docs/usage.md

 a = Signal(3)
 b = Signal(4)

+# c is a Computed object that will automatically update when a or b are updated
 c = (a ** 2 + b ** 2) ** 0.5

 print(c)  # 5